timsetsfire/mlops-pov/README.md

 `drum validation --code-dir ./model --input ./data/loss_cost_demo_inference.csv --target-type regression --docker env`

-# Push Execution Environment to MLOps
+# Push Execution Environment and model to MLOps

 env-config.yaml should be completed.  if no id is present in the env-config.yaml, an environment is created.
 If an id is present, a new version is added to teh environment.

+model-metadata.yaml should be comleted.  if a model id is present in the yaml, only major version attribute is evaluated.

 `python push.py --env-dir ./env --model-dir ./model`

-# Push Custom Inference Model to MLOps

-model-metadata.yaml should be comleted.  if a model id is present in the yaml, only major version attribute is evaluated.

-`drum push --code-dir ./model --verbose --logging-level info`